haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-data_loading_and_processing.rst

 Step 5: Defining ``ReadSample()`` and ``ReadAllData()`` methods

 First, we will create the ReadSample method which just takes two arraylists of type ``List<Float>as parameters (trainInput, labels)`` and then simply fills the two arraylists taken as parameters by using a sample variable which is defined using ``readLine()``.
-As this method does this job once we need a method to call this method n number of times so we will create another method called ``ReadAllData()``.
+As this method does this job once we need another method to call this method n number of times so we will create another method called ``ReadAllData()``.
 This method simply just calls  ``ReadSample()`` the times of Dataset length defined as constant at starting of the program.

 .. code:: kotlin